IMPORTANT TO KNOW

 - U.S. citizens in France should register in the Smart Traveler Enrollment Program at https://step.state.gov/.

 Here are answers to frequently asked questions related to U.S. Citizens in France and COVID-19:

 Travel from France

 - Does the new Global Level 4 Health Advisory mean I should return to the United States?

 If you live in the United States, you should arrange for return home by commercial means or be prepared to remain abroad for an indefinite period.
 You should have a plan to depart from France that does not rely on U.S. government assistance.
-If you need a flight home, Air France and Delta continue to offer flights to the United States at this time, but the situation could change.
-You should travel now.
+Flights to the U.S. are available via Delta Airlines, Air France, United Airlines, and American Airlines.
+The U.S. gohttps://www.united.com/en/usvernment does not anticipate arranging repatriation flights from France.

 - I have a reservation for a later time.
 Should I change it?

-Commercial flights operated by Air France and Delta remain available, but this is a quickly developing situation.
+Commercial flights operated by Air France, United Airlines, American Airlines, and Delta remain available, but this is a quickly developing situation.
 Check with the carriers directly to arrange or reschedule travel as soon as possible.